mbiarnes/kie-server/base/README.md

 -----

 * The context path for Drools KIE Server application services is `kie-server`
-* Drools KIE Server version is `7.20.0.Final`
+* KIE Server version is `7.20.0.Final`
-* Drools KIE Server requires running JBoss Wildfly 14.0.1.Final using the `full` server profile
+* KIE Server requires running JBoss Wildfly 14.0.1.Final using the `full` server profile
 * No users or roles are configured by default
 * No support for clustering
 * This image is not intended to be run on cloud environments such as RedHat OpenShift or Amazon EC2, as it does not meet all the requirements.